Roman Capriccio: The Pantheon and Other Monuments

 Roman Capriccio: The Pantheon and Other Monuments is a 1735 oil painting by Italian artist Giovanni Paolo Panini, located in the Indianapolis Museum of Art, which is in Indianapolis, Indiana.
 It depicts an array of famous Roman monuments in a rural setting.

 Description

 Panini was a famed painter of capriccios, architectural fantasies.
 In this case, he combined a staggering array of monuments by Romans without regard to topography.
 From left to right, he included the Temple of Hadrian, the Pantheon, the Temple of Vesta, the Maison Carrée, and the Theater of Marcellus, all of them surrounding the Obelisk of Thutmose III.
 In front of this overabundance of history, he placed the equestrian statue of Marcus Aurelius, around which contemporary Roman peasants carry out their business.

-While quite cavalier with regards to geography, Panini was remarkably faithful in his architectural reconstructions.
+While quite cavalier with regard to geography, Panini was remarkably faithful in his architectural reconstructions.
 He carefully edited out later additions to the original buildings, such as the walled-in sections in the arches of the Theater of Marcellus and Bernini's bell towers on the Pantheon's pediment.